 - Leafy greens - Brussels sprouts, collard greens, and kale all provide fiber and folate.

 Finally, remember to stay hydrated this season.
 Drink plenty of water and choose foods with high water content (like some of those mentioned above) to keep yourself feeling your best.

 After the joy and family time of the holidays, the rest of winter can seem to drag on.
 Older adults frequently experience social isolation, especially when wintry weather conditions limit travel and socialization opportunities.
 And if you live in a cold climate with little sunlight, you might feel the effects of seasonal affective disorder (SAD).

 First, know that feeling down during the winter is very common.
 You certainly aren’t alone in these feelings, and it’s important to check with your doctor if you think you might be experiencing SAD.
 They can prescribe medication as well as suggest lifestyle changes that could help.

-Soak up the sun.
+- Soak up the sun.
 Low vitamin D levels can lead to feelings of sluggishness in the winter.
 Sit near a sunny window, take a walk, or talk to your doctor about other ways to get more vitamin D.

-Schedule time with family and friends.
+- Schedule time with family and friends.
 You don’t have to go through the season in isolation, and chances are others are looking for time to socialize as well.
 Make a date to get coffee or lunch, or just meet up to chat.

-Embrace the season for what it is.
-The Danish concept of hygge — enjoying the season in cozy comfort with loved ones — has become wildly popular in recent years.
+- Embrace the season for what it is.
+The Danish concept of hygge — enjoying the season in cozy comfort with loved ones — has become popular in recent years.
 Take a cue from our European friends and try some of their ideas.